-You may need to consider special arrangements for times when people are working alone, are disabled, or when your normal occupancy patterns are different, e.g. when maintenance staff or other contractors are working at the weekend.
+You may need to consider special arrangements for times when people are working alone, are disabled, or when your normal occupancy patterns are different, e.g. when maintenance staff or other contractors are working while the premises are closed.

-In large or complex premises, particularly those accommodating large numbers of people, such as department stores and multi-storey office blocks, it is likely that a more sophisticated form of warning and evacuation, possibly phased, should be provided.
+In complex premises, particularly those accommodating large numbers of people in different rooms, such as community centres, it is likely that a more sophisticated form of warning and evacuation, possibly involving staff alarms, should be provided (where staff are alerted before members of the public).